Kleponaeru/kleponaeru/README.md

 Here are some of the projects I've been working on:

-### 1. Design-Architecture-Microservices
+### 1. CRM - PT.
+Ciptakom Media Nusa

-This project ([link](https://github.com/Kleponaeru/Design-Architecture-Microservices)) is a versatile API implementation designed for various functionalities such as order processing, wallet-based payments, and calculating shipping charges.
-It's built on a microservices architecture, ensuring scalability and modularity.
-Feel free to explore and contribute!
+I’m working on the CRM project for PT.
+Ciptakom Media Nusa, a company initiative, where I’m developing new features, maintaining the system, and refining the existing UI for better usability.

-### 2. Web-Based Programming Practicum
+### 2. Ponflix - Anime Stream Platform

-This project ([link](https://github.com/Kleponaeru/Web-Based-Programming-Practicum)) is a comprehensive web-based programming practicum utilizing PHP Laravel framework, focused on CRUD operations for managing student data.
-It includes robust login systems and other essential features to streamline data management tasks.
-Dive in to explore its functionalities and contribute to its development!
+Ponflix - ([link](https://github.com/Kleponaeru/movie-stream)).
+Ponflix is a modern anime streaming web app built to offer a smooth and engaging viewing experience.
+It allows users to explore, track, and watch a wide range of anime titles with a clean, responsive interface.
+Built using React and styled with Tailwind CSS, it’s designed for performance and user-friendliness.

 ## Skills 💪🏻

 - **Programming Languages:** PHP, C#, JavaScript, Java, Python, and C++
-- **Frameworks & Libraries**: Laravel, Bootstrap, jQuery
+- **Frameworks & Libraries**: Laravel, React JS, Bootstrap, jQuery
-- **Tools & Technologies**: Visual Studio Code, Visual Studio 2022, SQL Server Management Studio, Adobe Illustrator (for graphic design), Figma (for UI/UX design and prototyping)
+- **Tools & Technologies**: Visual Studio Code, Visual Studio 2022, SQL Server Management Studio, Adobe Illustrator (for graphic design), Figma (for UI/UX design and prototyping), etc/
 - **Other**: I'm always interested in learning new features and technologies!

 ## Get in Touch 👋🏻